 For executive officers other than herself, our President and Chief Executive Officer makes pay recommendations to the Committee based on competitive market data and an assessment of individual performance.
 Her recommendations to the Committee establish appropriate and market-competitive compensation opportunities for our NEOs, consistent with our overall pay philosophy.
-The Committee reviews and discusses the recommendations, in conjunction with the Committee's independent compensation consultant, in making compensation decisions or recommendations to the full Board.
+The Committee reviews and discusses the recommendations and seeks input and market data from the Committee's independent compensation consultant before making compensation decisions or recommendations to the full Board.
 No officer participates directly in the final deliberations or determinations regarding his or her own compensation package.